 As a FNP, you’ll be able to provide a higher level of patient care.
 In this role you can diagnose and treat patients, establish community programs, and complete research that changes healthcare.

-The FNP specialization mandates a 2-day immersion experience and 720 practicum hours, which can be applied towards the 1,000 hours required for a DNP degree.
+The FNP program mandates a 2-day immersion experience and 720 practicum hours, which can be applied toward the 1,000 hours required for a DNP degree.

 FNP Certification: The program prepares you for national certification through American Nurses Credentialing Center (ANCC) or American Academy of Nurse Practitioners National Certification Board (AANP).